AnanthCSE379/RandomSensorDataHandling/README.md

 Standard filters (like Kalman filters) often rely on static parameters.
 This project implements an **Online Machine Learning** approach using Stochastic Gradient Descent (SGD) to dynamically learn the noise patterns of a sensor in real-time.

+Assume a distance measuring sensor which outputs noisy data of distance measured from a wall to the robot as the robot moves away accelerating and decelerating constantly, the goal here is to remove the noise from the measurement to obtain the actual distance measured.

 To ensure the robot never "freezes" while training the model, the system utilizes a custom **Multithreaded Architecture** with `ReentrantCallbackGroups` and atomic locking, allowing it to process heavy mathematical operations on a background thread while continuing to receive high-frequency sensor data.

 ---